 The District shall release the names, phone numbers and addresses of students in grades nine through twelve (9-12) to a recruiting officer for any branch of the United States Armed Forces or an institution of higher education that requests such information.
 Such data shall not be released if the adult student or student's parent submits a written request not to release such information.
-The notice to parents or eligible students shall inform the parent or eligible student that they have a right to prohibit all or a portion of the information received by the recruiting officer shall be used solely for the purpose of informing students about military service and shall not be released to any person other than individuals within the recruiting services of the Armed Forces."
+The notice to parents or eligible students shall inform the parent or eligible student that they have a right to prohibit all or a portion of the information to be released.
+The recruiting officer is to sign a form indicating that "any information received by the recruiting officer shall be used solely for the purpose of informing students about military service and shall not be released to any person other than individuals within the recruiting services of the Armed Forces."
 The Superintendent is authorized to charge mailing fees for providing this information to a recruiting officer.
 Notwithstanding the provisions set out above, no person shall release or permit access to the names or other personally identifiable information concerning any students attending a public school to any person or group for use in a profit making plan or activity.